 The app includes the ability to name certain routes you take so it’s easier to classify them.

-How big of a help is an app like this?
 For two years I was a reporter at a newspaper that paid a certain amount of money for every mile we drove.
 In order to get paid for these miles, we had to write out our trips on a printed-out spreadsheet.

 Sometimes I forgot to bring the spreadsheet with me, so I had to scribble down mileage numbers in my notepad and then remember to enter them when I returned to the office.